Catch up TV

 Everything you need to know about ITV Hub - formerly known as ITV Player - plus tips and tricks on how to get the best out of it.

-Missed the latest X Factor?
-Or fancy streaming Coronation Street on the go?
-ITV Hub (the new name for ITV Player) is the one-stop shop for getting ITV programmes and channels on demand.
+Missed the latest episode of X Factor or I'm a Celebrity...?
+Or maybe you fancy streaming Broadchurch or Coronation Street on the go.
+If so, you'll want to turn to ITV Hub - it's the one-stop shop for getting ITV programmes and channels on demand.

 How to get ITV Hub